brxken128/dexios-book/src/Installing-and-Building.md

 Firstly, you can install via `cargo` with `cargo install dexios`, or you may download a binary from the release page (make sure you mark it as executable, otherwise it won't run!).

-We offer binaries for both Windows and FreeBSD, but our tests run on Ubuntu so Windows-specific issues may not be picked up.
-Please [open a Github issue](https://github.com/brxken128/dexios/issues) if you encounter any.

 ### Linux/FreeBSD

 To use `cargo` for installing, ensure you have `gcc` installed on your system.